Castel Gandolfo from Rome: how to visit, tours, things to do...

 As the waters are lake waters, you can swim and dive as many times as you like without the risk of the waves washing you away from the shore.

-Spring and autumn are usually the perfect time for walking in the fresh air, sports and walking around the town from the hilltop Piazza Libertà to Lake Albano.
+Spring and autumn are usually the perfect time for walking outdoors, sports and walking around the town from Piazza Libertà at the top of the hill to Lake Albano.

 With all that said I imagine you are eager to discover the charms and scenery of this lesser known but equally beautiful part of the Roman countryside!